 The EPSRC Impact Acceleration Account:- The EPSRC had previously provided funding to QUB to support projects that will help to deliver greater impact from EPSRC-funded research.
 The funding was devolved to QUB and the University chose to support a number of different themes.
 Following on from positives outcomes, EPSRC has awarded a further £600,000 to be spent through the Impact Acceleration Account at QUB.

-The latest QUB IAA call for applications is open and will close on Monday 30th July 2018.
+The latest QUB IAA call for applications is open and will close on Friday 30th November 2018.
 These will be funding available for secondments, Collaboration Catalyst (working with a partner), Demonstration of Commercial Principle and Enterprise Fellowship support.
 Secondments that involve Government or the Civil Service in either Stormont or Westminster are encouraged.
 Typically funding will be between £5,000 and £25,000 for each project supported, for details please see the guidance notes.
 It is anticipated that a total of around £100,000 will be allocated to a portfolio of projects in this round.
-There will be a number of further calls later in 2018 and 2019.
+There will be another two calls in 2019.